gher-uliege/DIVA/README.md

 ##  How to try DIVA without installing?

-If you are familiar with Ocean Data View [ODV](http://odv.awi.de/) software tool, you can perfom DIVA gridding when plotting vertical or horizontal sections as the other 25000 scientists using ODV.
+If you are familiar with Ocean Data View [ODV](http://odv.awi.de/) software tool, you can perfom DIVA gridding when plotting vertical or horizontal sections, as the other 25000 scientists using ODV.

-You can also use basic DIVA features in a web application [Diva on Web](http://gher-diva.phys.ulg.ac.be/web-vis/diva.html) if you have your data ready in a simple three-column ascii file or ODV ascii spreadsheet format.
+You can also use basic DIVA features in a web application [Diva on Web](https://ec.oceanbrowser.net/emodnet/diva.html) if you have your data ready in a simple three-column ascii file or ODV ascii spreadsheet format.

 ![divaonweb](https://cloud.githubusercontent.com/assets/11868914/24947093/a980dd26-1f65-11e7-8715-f1e50bd69a83.png)

 ## Related projects

-* [divand.jl](https://github.com/gher-ulg/divand.jl)(Julia)  performs n-dimensional variational analysis of arbitrarily located observations.
+* [DIVAnd.jl](https://github.com/gher-ulg/divand.jl) performs n-dimensional variational analysis of arbitrarily located observations (written in Julia language).
 * [divand.py](https://github.com/gher-ulg/divand.py) is the Python interface to the previous code.
 * [DivaPythonTools](https://github.com/gher-ulg/DivaPythonTools) is a set of utilies to read, write and plot the content of input or output files used in Diva.